2021S-usfca-biol-422/mkkuan-bioinformatics-final-project/README.md

 Since the data is from the beginning half of 2020, I want to see if there are any trends in the data and hospitalization in China.
 Because SARS-CoV-2 strain variants are popping up in 2021, I also want to start by seeing if there were any variants in the strains found in Shanghai.

-I will first start by analyzing the template repository and create a graph to see the hospitalization during the the first half of 2020.
-Then I will look at the data I chose and create a graph to compare with the template data given.
-Then I will sort both datasets by the variants and see if any matches the COVID varaints from [this article](https://www.nytimes.com/interactive/2021/health/coronavirus-variant-tracker.html).
+I will first start by analyzing the oxcovid19 repository and create a graph to see the hospitalization during the the first half of 2020.
+Then I will look at the data I chose and create a graph to compare with the oxcovid19 data given.
+Then I will sort both datasets by the variants and see if any matches the COVID variants from [this article](https://www.nytimes.com/interactive/2021/health/coronavirus-variant-tracker.html).
+I will also look at the quality scores of the samples from the NCBI data to see how high quality the scores are.
+I will focus mainly on the most common SNPs in the NCBI data.

 ## How to run this project